A Long-extended Party

 We introduce a new Setup step, which takes place before Step 1 of Setup, where a player may choose a contract for their deck.
 The deckbuilding and hero requirements of the contract are now active, but the contract has not yet entered play and its Setup text does not yet trigger.
 The contract will enter play during Setup Step 2 alongside the heroes.

-ALeP’s note: It was previously unclear how a contract’s deckbuilding restriction would function if it is not put into play until after the deck is chosen.
+ALeP’s Note: It was previously unclear how a contract’s deckbuilding restriction would function if it is not put into play until after the deck is chosen.
 This does contradict the rules for the timing of contracts entering play found in the A Shadow in the East box, but we believe this approach makes it easier to understand how to apply the deckbuilding restrictions.

-If a player card ability refers to a player’s collection (for example, “search your collection”), it refers to the leftover set of player cards from which that player’s deck and heroes (and any other player’s deck and heroes that used the same set of player cards) were assembled.
+If a card ability refers to a player’s collection (for example, “search your collection”), it refers to the leftover set of cards from which that player’s deck, heroes (as well as any other player’s deck and heroes that used the same set of player cards) and encounter deck(s) for the quest were assembled.

 Baggins and Fellowship cards are only considered part of your collection if you are playing The Hobbit Saga and The Lord of the Rings Saga respectively.
 Treasure cards are only considered part of your collection if you are playing The Hobbit Saga and you “discovered” them.
 Boons and burdens are only considered part of your collection if you are playing Campaign Mode and they were in your Campaign Pool when you assembled the deck(s) for a quest.